 A good compromise between these factors is a focal length of 50 mm, which is wide enough to position a subject within the frame.

 Once the lens is designed, it can be modeled in a CAD program.
 Since the lens is symmetrical, this is as simple as intersecting two 50 mm spheres at the right distance.
 The distance defines the radius and thickness of the lens, but doesn’t radically affect the optics.
 The lens was designed to be 40 mm in diameter with a 2 mm cylindrical edge.

-Step 2: 3D Printing with the Form 2
+Step 2: 3D Printing Optics with a Formlabs 3D Printer

 The clearest lenses were printed at a 30° angle relative to the build platform, with supports placed only along the edge to prevent support marks on important lens surfaces.